kanton-basel-stadt/designsystem/README.md

 **Please consult the [documentation of unplugin-icons](https://github.com/unplugin/unplugin-icons) for further information on types, etc.**

-### I receive warnings that Vite cannot find a specific package.
-What should I do?

-Since the library rewrites imported icon paths to work with unplugin-icons, you may ignore these warnings.
-This is a known issue, and we're working on a fix for that.

 ## How to use the CSS

 This unplugin uses PostCSS and Tailwind, both preconfigured.
 So, any tree-shaking of any Tailwind classes will be handled.